Pengcheng-Wang/DeeperINP/README.md

 This repository is built on the prior Ijcai DRL-INP repository, which built on Torch and related libs from Jan 2017.

 When this repository starts, newer Torch, RNN and other corresponding libs have been applied.
 (Oct 2017)

+Dec 9, I am trying to modify player outcome prediction as a regression problem.
+I think this is a good way to implement soft labeling.